racz16/WebGL-GLSL-Editor/README.md

 ### Diagnostic

 The extension uses [glslang](https://github.com/KhronosGroup/glslang), the Khronos Group's reference GLSL compiler to provide diagnostic informations (errors and warnings).
 It also grays out the unused functions, types and variables.
+Only available in the desktop version.

 ![diagnostic](res/gif/diagnostic.gif)

 ### Offline documentation

 The extension uses [docs.gl](http://docs.gl) to provide the offline documentation for builtin variables and builtin functions.
+Only available in the desktop version.

 ![offline documentation](res/gif/documentation.gif)